Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 If you’ve already decided to quit supplements, try making a DIY protein shake.
 You can make one in three easy steps.

 1. First, choose a base.
 You can choose between dairy or plant protein sources.
-If you’re lactose intolerant or vegan, we recommend using rice as your base.
+If you’re lactose intolerant or vegan, I recommend using rice as your base.
 Otherwise, feel free to use milk powder.

 2. Next, spice up your shake with ingredients that add more protein, nutrition, and taste.
 Oats, pumpkin seeds, and almonds are all excellent choices.